Cyprus Tax Reform 2026 – All Changes to Income Tax, Corporate Tax, CGT & Non-Dom

 The possibility to extend the non-domicile (non-dom) regime beyond the initial 17-year period is introduced, for two additional five-year periods (5+5 years), subject to the payment of a lump sum of €250,000 at the beginning of each five-year period.
 The maximum duration of the non-dom regime is therefore extended to a total of 27 years.

-Is the reform in force now?
+Is the reform in force?

 How Rightax can support you